DilsherB/bookstore/README.md

 # 📖 [Math Magicians] <a name="about-project"></a>

-**[Math Magicians]** is a web-app where you can perform basic calculations and can read quote about maths.
+**[Bookstore]** is a web-app where you can add, delete and see your favourite books.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Math Magicians is a web-app where you can perform basic calculations and can read quote about maths.
+> Bookstore is a web-app where you can add, delete and see your favourite books.

 <details>
   <summary>Client</summary>